K2Ox0101/K2Ox0101/README.md

      Masters of Science in Cyber Security (WGU-WIP)

-- 🔭 I’m currently working on learning various security solutions (Exabeam/Okta/Crowdstrike Falcon/Duo/etc.)
+- 🔭 I’m currently working on third party risk assessments, risk mitigation tactics, and much more.
-- 🌱 I’m currently studying for the CRISC (Risk Management Certification)
+- 🌱 I’m currently studying for the CISA (Auditing Certification)
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/navidn">LinkedIn</a>
 - ⚡ Fun fact: I'm a life long martial artist (muay thai), music producer, and competitive gamer.</h1>

 <b><h2>My story</h2></b>
-I was one of the lucky ones to be born into the gentle arms of technology.
+I was born into the gentle arms of technology.
 I was a highly competitive gamer growing up (FPS games) & wanted the best machines to game on so by age 16 I was already building computers & selling them on ebay/craigslist.
-By age 25 I was a certified network engineer via Cisco CCNA studies & home labs rocking the old catalyst switches/routers.
+By age 25 I was a certified network engineer via Cisco CCNA studies working with catalyst switches and routers.
 From there I started dipping my toes into hacking & cyber security.
 I graduated from CSUDH in 2019 with my bachelors in cyber security along with my security+ certification.
-I went on to work for SpaceX post-grad which was really cool!
+I went on to work for SpaceX post-grad.
 In 2022 I obtained my CySA+ and SecurityBlueTeam BTL1 while working as a cyber security analyst for the City of LA.
-Soon thereafter I landed a contract with UCI as their Information Security Architect and during that time I studied and passed the infamous CISSP exam.
-I currently work as a cyber security engineer II for Credit One Bank.
+Soon thereafter I landed a contract with UCI as their Information Security GRC Architect and during that time I studied and passed the infamous CISSP exam.
+I currently work as a GRC Risk Analyst for University Office Of The President and plan to obtain the ISACA CISA certification in late 2025.
   <br><br>
   I feel like this is only the beginning! :)
 <!---